-- 1. Open the fixture window (open + fixture) - 2.
-Click on the fixture builder button located at the top of the fixture window. - 3.
-In the fixture builder window select the Copy Type... option from the current type drop down menu. - 4.
-A window will pop up allowing you to choose an existing type from the Hog 4 fixture library currently being reference by the fixture scheduler.

-Choose a fixture type from the list, then press the okay button.

-- 5. Use the summary tab to make any desired adjustments to the fixture manufacturer, type name, revision, author, or notes. - 6.
+- 1. Open the fixture window (open + fixture) - Click on the fixture builder button located at the top of the fixture window. - 3.
+In the fixture builder window select the Copy Type... option from the current type drop down menu. - A window will pop up allowing you to choose an existing type from the Hog 4 fixture library currently being reference by the fixture scheduler. - Choose a fixture type from the list, then press the okay button. - 5.
+Use the summary tab to make any desired adjustments to the fixture manufacturer, type name, revision, author, or notes.
+It is recommended to at least modify the fixture name to help differentiate it from the fixture it was copied from. - 6.
 The fixture type can now be edited using the basic, advanced, and function tabs in the fixture builder.
 In most cases, altering and/or supplementing the copied fixture type data is most easy to accomplish using the advanced tab which is described in Fixture Builder Advanced View (p.428).